tholonia/iching_cli/book/v2/markdown/hexagram_03.md

 With time, a tender sprout broke the soil, tentative yet relentless in its quest for the sun.
 The forest, dense and imposing, stood as both sanctuary and adversary.
 Ancient oaks cast sprawling shadows, and the wind sang warnings through the boughs.

-As the sprout grew into a sapling, it faced the trials of nature's whimsy—the sun was harsh, the rains torrential, yet the sapling embraced the onslaught as lessons of strength.
+As the sprout grew into a sapling, it faced the trials of nature's whimsy, the sun was harsh, the rains torrential, yet the sapling embraced the onslaught as lessons of strength.
 Slowly, it learned to dance with the wind rather than resist it and to bask in the fleeting sun.

 Realizing profound truths, the sapling prepared to claim its place among the towering elders.
 Each new branch was a testament to its resilience, each leaf a flag of victory.
 In harmony with the forest rhythms, it transformed, not just surviving but flourishing.